Cookies on this website

 To submit a finalised article, please follow the guidelines here.

-For any questions or to discuss an idea before submitting, contact the editors:
+For any questions or to discuss an idea before submitting, contact the editors Noemi and Marta at:

-Final contributions may be translated into English and/or French for publication, and we are happy to receive proposals in other languages.
+Final contributions may be translated into English and/or German for publication.
+We are happy to receive proposals in other languages.

 Please note: this is a non-commercial publication and we are unfortunately unable to offer payment for contributions.